Arts and Culture in OKC

 Exhibit C is one of downtown’s newest art galleries featuring handcrafted artwork by Chickasaw artists.
 Located in Bricktown, the gallery is a perfect combination of arts, Native American culture and hospitality, showcasing a new artist every few months.
 You can also buy authentic artisan works such as jewelry, pottery, paintings and clothing in its bright retail space.

-Anyone serious about the visual arts has to head over to The Paseo, Oklahoma City’s historic arts district.
+Anyone serious about the visual arts has to head over to the Paseo Arts District, Oklahoma City’s historic arts district.
 The area is home to more than 22 galleries that feature the work of approximately 80 artists.
-The first Friday of every month, all the galleries are open from 6 to 10 p.m. for the monthly Art Walk.
+On the first Friday of each month, all the galleries are open in the evening for the monthly Art Walk.
 The district has grown rapidly over the past several years, and that trend seems to be continuing.
-New restaurants are going in, and more shopping options are popping up, making The Paseo a destination in its own right.
+New restaurants are going in, and more shopping options are popping up, making the Paseo a destination in its own right.

 Oklahoma City has several excellent theatre companies offering Broadway-style shows, as well as classic and contemporary plays and musicals.
 CityRep Theatre partners with Oklahoma City University and national and regional artists to offer a full slate of outstanding live performances.
 Many of the OCU students are well on their way to being the next Kristin Chenoweth or Megan Mullally, both OCU alumnae, meaning CityRep features some of the best young talent in the country.